How Can I Get a Full Scholarship in Poland?

 Types of Scholarships International Students Can Obtain in Poland

-In Poland, a diverse array of scholarships is available for international students.
+In Poland, there is a diverse array of scholarships available for international students.
 That makes it an attractive destination for those seeking financial support.
 The government, various foundations, and universities themselves offer scholarships.
 And their availability extends to students of Polish origin, including those with disabilities.
 It applies as well as to international students from both EU and non-EU countries.

 This inclusive approach is a distinctive feature of Poland’s scholarship landscape.
 Scholarships are not only numerous but also defined within bilateral agreements.
 Most of them are often financed by either the Polish or foreign partner’s government.
 These agreements aim to foster exchange in specific fields of study.
 And the scholarship amount is contingent upon the nature of the research undertaken.